iq-coryp/documentation-testing/pages/guides/dropship-onboarding-guide.md

 As part of the onboarding process, you will have received an onboarding package from the iQmetrix API team.
 This package provides you credentials and access details in order to perform the topics covered in this guide.

-Should you require information beyond the scope of this guide, or did not receive the onboarding package, contact <a href ="mailto:{{site.support_email}}?subject=Support">API Support</a>.
+Should you require information beyond the scope of this guide, or did not receive the onboarding package, contact {{contact_support}}.

-If the above steps are not complete or you are not sure, contact {{contact_support}}.

 #### Environment